 Staff profile

 Name Massimo G. COLOMBO Gender M

-Short CV / description of work experience relevant to the project Massimo G. Colombo is Full Professor of Innovation Economics, Entrepreneurial Finance, and Deputy Director for Research and Ranking nico di Milano.
-The scientific activity of Massimo G. Colombo is mais ship, entrepreneurial finance, and economics of innovation (with a foction), with a special focus on high-tech entrepreneurship.
-Massimo G. Co-author) of 9 books and more than 90 international publications in high tional journals.
-These latter include Science, Strategic Management Business Venturing, Entrepreneurship Theory and Practice, Research gs at DIG - nly in entre cus on open olombo is a ghly reputed Journal, Jo - Politec- epreneur- n innova- author (or l interna- ournal of
+Short CV / description of work ex- perience rel- evant to the project Massimo G. Colombo is Full Professor of Innovation Economics, Entre trepreneurial Finance, and Deputy Director for Research and Rankings adi Milano.
+The scientific activity of Massimo G. Colombo is mainly entrepreneurial finance, and economics of innovation (with a focus o with a special focus on high-tech entrepreneurship.
+Massimo G. Colomauthor) of 9 books and more than 90 international publications in highly rigournals.
+These latter include Science, Strategic Management Journal, Venturing, Entrepreneurship Theory and Practice, Research Policy, J at DIG - Point entreprending open inno hoo is author eputed interpolation. olitecnico neurship, ovation), or (or co- rnational Business

-Industrial Economics, Industrial and Corporate Change, International Journal of Industrial Organization, Journal of Economics and Management Strategy, Journal of Economic Behavior and Organization, Journal of Banking and Finance, Small Business Economics, Journal of Small Business Management, among the many others.
+Economics, Industrial and Corporate Change, International Journal of Industrial Organization, Journal of Economics and Management Strategy, Journal of Economic Behavior and Organization, Journal of Banking and Finance, Small Business Economics, Journal of Small Business Management, among the many others.
 He edited special issues on Venture Capital, Journal of Technology Transfer, Industry & Innovation, Journal of Small Business Management, European Management Review, Small Business Economics, Journal of Product Innovation Management, and Strategic Entrepreneurship Journal.
 He is Editor in Chief of Economia e Politica Industriale - Journal of Industrial and Business Economics and Associated Editor of Journal of Small Business Management.
 He was the Scientific Coordinator of the aforementioned VICO FP7 project.
 VICO has officially recognized by the EU Commission as a success case.
 Currently, he is the coordinator of the research unit of Politecnico di Milano of the RISIS project (FP7).